AstraLuma/astraluma.github.io/dunix.md

 ----
 Provide POSIX-compatible system distributable across thousands of machines.

+Or: What if all the servers of Google were a single usable system?

 Unsolved Problems
 =================
 * Global numerical ID (UID, GID, INODE, PID) exhaustion